ImperialStrategics/Challenges/credit-card-fraud/README.md

 ### Understanding the Data

 Due to the unbalanced nature of this dataset, identify a way to create a suitable training and testing set.
 Consider the need for scaling the data and explain how PCA transformation influences this decision.
-Explore and visualize the relationships between features and indentify any correlations.
+Explore and visualize the relationships between features and identify any correlations.

 ### Feature Selection & Engineering